ThilinaRajapakse/simpletransformers/README.md

 Specify an encoding to be used when reading text files.

 #### *dynamic_quantize*
+This affects only classification models for now , but this technique can be used in other models as well.
-Set to True during inference on CPU/GPUs to obtain higher-through put.
+Set to True during inference on CPU/GPUs to obtain higher-through put for

 #### *thread_tune*
+This affects only classification models for now , but this technique can be used in other models as well.
 Set to True during inference if you want pytorch to avoid using multiple-cores per process. this helps processes avoid competing for the same limited resources (physical cores) and helps scale ML service with multiple workers.